About the Women's Health and Cancer Conference

 About the University of Vermont Cancer Center

 The University of Vermont Cancer Center is a nationally recognized comprehensive clinical and research cancer center committed to innovative cancer research, life-saving prevention and treatment programs, public education, and scientific collaboration.
-With more than 120 scientists engaged in a full range of basic, translational, clinical, and outcomes research, the institution plays an important role in Vermont and northern New York, influencing standards of cancer prevention and treatment across the region.
+With researchers and scientists engaged in a full range of basic, translational, clinical, and outcomes research, the institution plays an important role in Vermont and northern New York, influencing standards of cancer prevention and treatment across the region.
 UVM Cancer Center research is conducted primarily at the University of Vermont, and high-quality patient care is provided through the UVM Cancer Center’s clinical care partnership with The University of Vermont Medical Center.

 The University of Vermont Cancer Center physicians and scientists are contributing enormously to advances in cancer research in ways that are vital to understanding, preventing, diagnosing, and treating this disease.
 Some of our scientists' accomplishments related to breast cancer research include: